-- Deadline for abstract submissions: 1 March 2024. - Applicants will be informed whether paper is accepted by: 30 April 2024. - Participants must submit their complete paper by: 10 October 2024.
+- Deadline for abstract submissions extended to: 10 April 2024. - Applicants will be informed whether their paper is accepted by: 1 June 2024. - Participants must submit their complete paper by: 10 October 2024.

 The seminar will be limited to about 20 contributed papers.
 If the paper is co-authored, please indicate the names of co-authors on the abstract.
 Submission should be made by the author who will attend the seminar.